ISSA Nutritionist Study Guide

 Introduction

-Protein is possibly our most vital macronutrient and it has a clear role as a component of health and fitness.
+Protein is possibly our most vital macronutrient and has a clear role in health and fitness.

-Studies have shown, though, that diets too high in protein may be just as detrimental as diets lacking in protein.
-It is also fact that active people need to intake more protein than a person who is more sedentary.
+Studies have shown that diets too high in protein may be just as detrimental as diets lacking in protein.
+It is also a fact that active people need to intake more protein than more sedentary people.

-Some of the role’s played in the diet by protein are that of provision of structure and growth, catalyst for reactions, signaling, support for the immune system and activity in it—transportation across the cell membrane.
+Some of the roles played in the diet by protein are that of provision of structure and growth, the catalyst for reactions, signaling, support for the immune system, and activity in itโtransportation across the cell membrane.

-Proteins are not a primary source of energy, but they may be used as a last resort during intense exercise and when nutrition is not up to par.
+Proteins are not a primary energy source but may be used as a last resort during intense exercise and when nutrition is not up to par.

 Protein

-Proteins are macromolecules and polypeptides, which are compounds that have 10 – 100 or even more molecular subunits.
-Each subunit is going to be a small molecule known as an amino acid which are linked by a peptide bond.
+Proteins are macromolecules and polypeptides, compounds with 10 โ 100 or even more molecular subunits.
+Each subunit will be a small molecule, an amino acid linked by a peptide bond.

-There are four levels of structure within each protein, and the shape of the protein is going to give information regarding its role and function in the body.
+There are four levels of structure within each protein, and the shape of the protein will give information regarding its role and function in the body.

 The unique amino acid sequence of the polypeptide chain is determined through genetics to make the primary structure.